-"The state's funding commitment to Malden leverages significant private investment, helping the city reach their housing needs and creating commercial opportunities," said Housing and Economic Development Secretary Jay Ash.
+"The state's funding commitment to Malden leverages significant private investment, helping the city reach their housing needs and creating commercial opportunities," said the State Office of Housing and Economic Development.
 "This redevelopment will attract new residents, better connect downtown to transportation options and support new enterprises, resulting in long-term benefits for the city."

 The project is being built in partnership with Northwestern Mutual Life Insurance Company who is providing both debt and equity to the project.